Best Manga and Anime Museums in Japan

 © Nintendo

-Set to open in Kyoto, the Nintendo Museum (ニンテンドーミュージアム) promises to be a thrilling destination for fans of one of the world’s most influential video game companies.
-This museum will showcase the rich history of Nintendo, from its humble beginnings as a playing card company to its status as a global gaming giant.
+The Nintendo Museum (ニンテンドーミュージアム) is a thrilling destination for fans of one of the world’s most influential video game companies.
+This museum showcases the rich history of Nintendo, from its humble beginnings as a playing card company to its status as a global gaming giant.

-Planned exhibits include classic consoles, iconic games, and memorabilia from beloved franchises like Super Mario, The Legend of Zelda, and Pokémon.
-Interactive displays will allow visitors to play vintage games and experience the evolution of gaming technology.
-The Nintendo Museum is set to become a must-visit spot for gamers and nostalgia seekers alike.
+Exhibits include classic consoles, iconic games, and memorabilia from beloved franchises like Super Mario, The Legend of Zelda, and Pokémon.
+Its interactive displays allow visitors to play vintage games as well as a variety of interactive displays to experience the evolution of gaming technology.
+With a fun themed cafe restaurant and a museum shop with exclusive items, the Nintendo Museum is a must-visit spot for passionate gamers and nostalgia seekers alike.

 8. Gosho Aoyama Manga Factory (Tottori)